Forrest Gump: Filming

 Filming began in August 1993 and ended in December of that year.
 Although most of the film is set in Alabama, filming took place mainly in and around Beaufort, South Carolina, as well as parts of coastal Virginia and North Carolina, including a running shot on the Blue Ridge Parkway near Grandfather Mountain where a part of the road subsequently became known as "Forrest Gump Curve".
 Downtown portions of the fictional town of Greenbow were filmed in Varnville, South Carolina.
-The studio was about to pull the plug on the film, until Zemeckis and Hanks cut the running sequence in the middle.
+The studio was about to pull the plug on the film as there was no money left in the budget, until Zemeckis and Hanks cut the running sequence in the middle.
 Zemeckis and Hanks used their own money for the sequence.
 The scene of Forrest running through Vietnam while under fire was filmed on Hunting Island State Park and Fripp Island, South Carolina.
 Additional filming took place on the Biltmore Estate in Asheville, North Carolina.